CALL US TEXT US

 The pool pump is at the heart of your pool's circulation system, pumping clean and safe water through filters, heaters, and sanitizing systems.
 Like any mechanical part, however, pool pumps do have a limited lifespan.
-The most frequently asked question pool owners find themselves asking before a pool service is how long a pool pump would actually last before it needs to be replaced.
+The most frequently asked question pool owners find themselves asking before a pool service in Southlake is how long a pool pump would actually last before it needs to be replaced.
 Knowing these signs of wear and tear and when to replace a pool pump is an integral part of having a functional pool.

 Throughout this article, the average lifespan of pool pumps, variables affecting how long a pump is going to serve, signs that you may need a pool pump replacement, and tips for proper maintenance in order to maximize its lifetime will all be discussed.